We have a school uniform and expect all children to wear it. The uniform requirements for children are listed below.

 The Headteacher will, in most cases, be able to resolve complaints but may need time to investigate.
 A more formal route for more serious complaints is by letter to the Chair of Governors, c/o the school.

-The information above is believed to be correct at the time of printing (June 2020).
+The information above is believed to be correct at the time of writing (June 2020).
 There may be changes throughout the course of the year.